 In that study, researchers looked at 78 participants with arthritis; about half did muscle-strengthening exercises daily while the other half didn’t exercise.
 After six weeks, those in the training group had higher levels of endocannabinoids—neurotransmitters that help regulate several body functions like sleep, appetite, body temperature, immune system efficacy, and mood—and more anti-inflammatory substances, which played a role in lowering pain response.

-Those researchers noted that this reduction in inflammation could have short-term effects like better pain management, but also longer-term benefits like lowering the risk of some inflammation-related conditions like arthritis, Races & Places.
+Those researchers noted that this A new study looks into the effects of both THC and CBD on your running could have short-term effects like better pain management, but also longer-term benefits like lowering the risk of some inflammation-related conditions like arthritis, How to Stay Fresh Halfway Through Marathon Training.

 Taken together, studies like these are a nod toward changing usage, opinions, and understanding of how cannabis works in the body in specific situations, such as exercise, according to Jordan Tishler, M.D., specialist in internal medicine with a particular focus on endocannabinoid medicine at Brigham and Women’s Hospital in Boston.